 H. pylori is common.
 Many people have it.
 Most people who have it won’t get ulcers or show any symptoms.
 But it is a main cause of ulcers.

 H. pylori attacks the lining that protects your stomach.
-The bacteria makes an enzyme called urease.
+The bacteria make an enzyme called urease.
 This enzyme makes your stomach acids less acidic.
 This weakens your stomach’s lining.
 Your stomach cells then have greater risk of being hurt by acid and pepsin, strong digestive fluids.
 That can lead to sores or ulcers in your stomach or duodenum.

 The H. pylori bacteria can also stick to stomach cells.
 Your stomach can’t protect itself very well.
 The area gets red and swollen (inflamed).

-H. pylori can also get the stomach to make more acid.
+H. pylori can also cause the stomach to make more acid.
 Health experts don’t fully understand how.

 H pylori can also lead to stomach cancer.